Adding a New Package to the Build¶

 Configuring GitHub Repositories¶

-All LSST DM repositories on GitHub must be configured to protect the
+All LSST DM repositories on GitHub must be configured by a repository administrator to protect the

 master branch and to ensure that the merge button for pull requests can not be pushed without the branch being up to date with